Attorney: Hernandez hinted at suicide weeks before his death

 BOSTON (AP) -- Aaron Hernandez hinted about suicide weeks before he was found hanging by a bedsheet in prison last week, according to a jailhouse friend who once sought to share a cell with the former NFL star.

-Lawrence Army Jr., an attorney for inmate Kyle Kennedy, said Wednesday that Hernandez wrote in a letter to his client: "I think I'm going to hang it up."
+Lawrence Army Jr., an attorney for inmate Kyle Kennedy, said Wednesday that Hernandez told his client: "I think I'm going to hang it up."

-The 22-year-old, who is serving an armed robbery sentence, didn't take the comments seriously at the time, his lawyer said.
+Kennedy, a 22-year-old serving an armed robbery sentence, didn't take the comments seriously at the time, Army said.

 Army said Kennedy, of Uxbridge, was "stunned and saddened" by his close friend's death.
 He said Kennedy and Hernandez were acquainted before prison.

 In September 2016, the two had even requested to be cellmates, Army said.
 The attorney said the request was denied because of the "size difference" between the two men.
 A prison spokesman declined to comment on the decision.